 As underlined by the Final Report of the Dasgupta Review on the Economics of Biodiversity, the degradation of nature poses significant financial risks to business.
-Nevertheless, biodiversity and forest-related risks were weakly disclosed, with only a few companies disclosing biodiversity risks and none reporting forest-related risks.
+Nevertheless, biodiversity and forest-related risks were weakly disclosed, with only a few companies disclosing biodiversity risks and no companies reporting forestrelated risks.
 This result can also be influenced by the poor understanding of those risks, which may only impact individual businesses indirectly.

 - 16% of companies referred to biodiversity-related risks in their mainstream reports.
-Disclosed risks were reputational or legal, e.g., non-compliance with regulation, or incidents and accidents that impact local environment and biodiversity; - Few companies recognised biodiversity as a direct financial risk, or its interrelationship with climate risk; and - 20% disclosed about specific management actions to tackle forest-related risks, such as forests restoration, certifications of suppliers or customers, and incentives to suppliers to abandon practices that cause deforestation.
+Disclosed risks were reputational or legal, e.g. non-compliance with regulation, or incidents and accidents that impact local environment and biodiversity: - Few companies recognised biodiversity as a direct financial risk, or its interrelationship with climate risk; - 20% disclosed about specific risk management actions to tackle deforestation and forests restoration such as certifications of suppliers or customers - in the case of banks, reforestation projects, and incentives to suppliers to abandon practices that causes deforestation.